 Student creation is at the center of what we believe technology and innovation are about at AISG.
 We strive not only to prepare students with 21st-century skills, but to give them the tools and understanding to synthesize and share what they are learning outside of the classroom.
 We use cutting-edge technologies and resources that are supported by the most current research in innovative education.
 We take a student-centered approach to using technology to foster future-ready individuals.

-Our Innovation & Technology program is grounded in the International Society for Technology in Education (ISTE) Student Standards.
+Our Innovation & Technology program is grounded in the International Society for Technology in Education (ISTE) Standards for Students.
 The ISTE standards offer students progressively complex opportunities to develop 21st-century skills across each grade level.
 To support the program we employ Technology and Innovation coaches in each division to work specifically with classroom teachers to develop and implement these standards.

 When you step onto AISG's two campuses, you'll find students building their own drones, recording their own podcasts, creating prosthetic hands and using a wide variety of tools to communicate and collaborate throughout the school day.
-Students use 3D printers to visualize calculus math models, use virtual reality to learn about the human body, and collaborate on documents & share their learning.
-Following on a decade of planning, investment & development, visitors to AISG see, hear and feel a vibrant 21st century learning environment on both campuses.
+Students use 3D printers to visualize calculus math models, use virtual reality goggles to learn about the human body, and leverage technology to collaborate on documents and share their learning.
+Following on a decade of planning, investment and development, visitors of AISG can see, hear and feel a vibrant 21st century learning environment on both campuses.

 Innovation and Technology in Our Schools